presence-insights/pi-clientsdk-android/README.md

                 }
             }
         }
+        ```

 3. Add the `altbeacon` library to the dependencies.
-We are working on resolving this issue.
-Edit the `/app/build.gradle` file and add: compile 'org.altbeacon:android-beacon-library:2.1.4' to the `dependencies` object.
+Edit the app level `build.gradle` file by adding:

+    `compile 'org.altbeacon:android-beacon-library:2.1.4'` to the `dependencies` object.

 Sync your gradle project.
 You should now have access to all of the Presence Insights APIs!

-## Building the SDK
+####Building the SDK

-You can build the Presence Insights SDK straight from git.
+You can build the Presence Insights SDK straight from Git.
 This is useful if you ever have any need to build a custom version of the SDK.

-1. In the terminal, type:
+In the terminal, type:

 ```
 git clone git@github.ibm.com:PresenceInsights/pi-clientsdk-android.git